Blackmagic RAW Plugin and BRAW Studio - What's the difference ?

 BRAW Metadata Tab in Panel and Columns in the Project Panel

-When shooting with Blackmagic cameras, the users can set some useful metadata like "Reel", "Scene", "Take", "Good", ...
-This metadata is set inside the braw file when it is saved.
+When shooting with Blackmagic cameras, the users can set some useful metadata like Reel, Scene, Take, Good etc. This metadata is set inside the .BRAW file when it is saved.

-Some of this metadata can be shown in the Premiere Pro Project Panel in list view with the BRAW Studio panel.
+Some of this metadata can be shown on the Premiere Pro Project Panel in list view with the BRAW Studio panel.
 So you can sort and organize your files in terms of the metadata.
-For example ordering files using the "Reel" number metadata, or only finding the files which are tagged "Good".
+For example, you can organize files using the Reel number metadata, or separate the files which are tagged Good.

 Also, when right-clicking on a .BRAW clip, either on the Project Panel or on the timeline, and selecting Properties..., with our plugin, you have other information like BRAW compression and much more.

-It seems these kind of metadata are not visible in Premiere Pro with the BMD's plugin for now.
+It seems these kinds of metadata are not visible in Premiere Pro with the BMD's plugin for now.